juliana-steinbach/HySPI/README.md

 This repository provides comprehensive instructions for setting up the required environments to host the necessary libraries for each stage of web app development.
 It includes:

-- The code used to extract databases from Premise
+- The code used to extract databases from Premise;
-- Inventories for Hydrogen systems using PEM and AEC technologies
+- Inventories for Hydrogen systems using PEM and AEC technologies;
-- Inventory data for electricity modeling in neighboring countries
+- Inventory data for the French electricity modeling using a market from neighboring countries;
-- The integration code linking the computational LCA (Life Cycle Assessment) model with the Streamlit-based web interface to enhance usability
+- The integration code linking the computational LCA (Life Cycle Assessment) model with the Streamlit-based web interface to enhance usability.

 Additionally, a simplified version of the web app is available as Jupyter Notebooks, offering an alternative approach to generating results using parameterized values instead of user selections.